 Second, IRT can be used to learn more about the performance of our questions.
 While experienced item writers rely on their expertise to write good questions, it cannot hurt to test our assumptions of how an item “behaves” in a test.
 An IRT model estimates, for example, the difficulty of the question at different levels of ability and its discrimination.3 We can, using this information, calculate an item’s information function, which tells us how much information the item provides at different levels of ability.4 These characteristics can be used to make decisions over which items to change, re-use, or retire.

 Third, IRT opens up the prospect of more advanced assessment forms.
-Using item parameter information from IRT models we can use test construction items to generate appropriate test forms, either as several versions in a linear setup (“linear on-the-fly”), or in a computerised adaptive test (CAT).
+Using item parameter information from IRT models we can use test construction to generate appropriate test forms, either as several versions in a linear setup (“linear on-the-fly”), or in a computerised adaptive test (CAT).
 For example, in contrast to CTT, in IRT difficulty is a function; not a number: items may be difficult for low-ability Learners, but easy for high-ability Learners.
-When we have estimated a student’s ability
+When we have estimated a student’s ability we can use this information to select the right questions for them.

 In IRT, difficulty is a function; not a number